IDS-API/WordPress-Common-Files/README.md

 WordPress-Common-Files
 ======================

-This repository contains files shared by IDS-API Wordpress Plugins (IDS Import and IDS View) and OKHub Wordpress Explorer.
+This repository contains files shared by IDS-API Wordpress Plugins (IDS Import and IDS View) and OKHub Wordpress Exposer.